w3f/polkadot-wiki/docs/learn-staking.md

 ### Grandpa Equivocation

-A validator signed two or more votes in the same round on different chains.
+A validator signs two or more votes in the same round on different chains.

 ### Babe Equivocation